python/cpython/Doc/reference/expressions.rst

 The ``+`` (addition) operator yields the sum of its arguments.
 The arguments must either both be numbers or both be sequences of the same type.
-In the former case, the numbers are converted to a common type and then added together.
+In the former case, the real numbers are converted to a common type and then added together.
 In the latter case, the sequences are concatenated.

 This operation can be customized using the special :meth:`~object.__add__` and :meth:`~object.__radd__` methods.

+.. versionchanged:: 3.14
+   If only one operand is a complex number, the other operand converted to a floating-point number.

 .. index::
    single: subtraction